-Figure 3: Size of reference case definition and code sets

-3 Results
+Results

 Baseline

-The automated baseline mapping had a sensitivity of 0.297 for generating the reference code sets (average over all coding systems; complete data in table 7 in appendix).
-The average PPV of the baseline was 0.570.

-The concepts identified in the case definition were filtered by membership to the semantic group of diseases for the baseline mapping.
-This step reduced the number of concepts in all events from 286 to 56.
-At the same time, the performance changed only slightly (sensitivity of 0.299 and PPV of 0.535) because concepts that did not belong to the semantic group of disease contributed only few codes in the selected coding systems (which in turn focus on diseases).
+The automatic concept identification in mapping baseline0 resulted in an average sensitivity of 0.299 for generating the reference code sets (table 2.
+The sensitivity in each coding system is proportional to the number of codes in the reference mapping.
+The average PPV of the baseline0 was 0.535.
+Filtering the concepts by semantic group in mapping baseline reduced the number of concepts in all events from 286 to 56.
+At the same time, the performance changed only slightly (sensitivity of 0.297 and PPV of 0.570) because concepts that did not belong to the semantic group of disease contributed only few codes in the selected coding systems (which in turn focus on diseases).

+Table 2: Performance measures of revised mappings in the CodeMapper evaluation.